 The anger sent in our direction, whilst painful for us, is comforting to the other.
 They are learning that their sister has their back and will stand up for them even against their own parents.

 The other day, I was not feeling the best.
 The girls had been really testing and I had lost my voice so was struggling to discipline and set limits effectively.
-Penny was out of sorts and crying over something as we sat outside for a picnic lunch.
-Lucy picked up her My Little Pony and gave it to her but Penny was not in the mood for it and tossed it violently, clocking me fair in the mouth.
+One of my daughters was out of sorts and crying over something as we sat outside for a picnic lunch.
+Her sister picked up her My Little Pony and gave it to her but she was not in the mood for it and tossed it violently, clocking me fair in the mouth.

 My fight-flight response kicked in and I immediately picked up the pony and threw it into the bushes.
 I know it was not the most respectful thing to do but I did not react with logical thought.

-Lucy immediately shouted: “You do not throw other people’s toys in the garden!”
-She stormed over, retrieved the pony and, giving me a filthy look, served it up to Penny who by this point had stopped crying.
+Her sister immediately shouted: “You do not throw other people’s toys in the garden!”
+She stormed over, retrieved the pony and, giving me a filthy look, served it up to my upset daughter who suddenly stopped crying.

 Providing a supportive environment whereby the children feel loved unconditionally, valued and appreciated as a member of the family, helps them to find contentment in each other’s company and lets them love freely and unconditionally themselves.